The Film Commission has five business units.

 The Business Affairs team is Rochelle Cooney, Katie Baker, Kate Mooney, Grace Alexander and Bonnie Mahon.

-Rochelle, Katie and Bonnie are responsible for all contractual matters while Kate manages the Te Ahi Kā programme and provides legal and adminstrative support.
+Rochelle, Katie, Grace and Bonnie are responsible for all contractual matters while Kate manages the Te Ahi Kā programme and provides legal and adminstraive support.

 Our Finance team is headed by Mladen Ivancic and includes Catherine Robinson, Dominique Fromont and Carol Wang.
 They are responsible for managing the New Zealand Film Commission's financial and information management systems.